ramseyjiang/go_mid_to_senior/patterns/behavioral/readme.md

 The Memento pattern is a behavioral design pattern that allows an object to save its internal state so that it can be restored later, without violating encapsulation.
 In other words, it provides a way to capture the current state of an object and restore it to that state later on.

+The Iterator pattern is a behavioral design pattern that provides a way to traverse a collection of objects without exposing the underlying implementation details.
+It allows you to access the elements of a collection sequentially, one at a time, without having to know the internal structure of the collection.